DrDanPrice/Tours/README.md

 7 - image upload is a text field, and gets $in needs array error from mongo if text entered 8 - Viewport argument key "minimal-ui" not recognized and ignored.
-9 - New tour doesn't create anything and goes to page not found
+9 - New tour doesn't create anything and goes to page not found 10 - js-bson: Failed to load c++ bson extension, using pure JS version -- might be only Mac problem; try on linux